ShortcutBreaker: Low-Rank Noisy Bottleneck and Frequency Filtering Block for Multi-Class Unsupervised Anomaly Detection: Experiments

 \subsection{Ablation Studies}

-\paragraph{Overall Ablation} To explore the contributions of each component in our method, including the low-rank noisy bottleneck (LRNB), global redistribution (GRD), and global-self masking (GSM) operations, we conduct ablation experiments as shown in Table~\ref{table2}.
+\textbf{Overall Ablation} To explore the contributions of each component in our method, including the low-rank noisy bottleneck (LRNB), global filtering (GF), and global-local masking (GLM) operations, we conduct ablation experiments as shown in Table~\ref{table2_new}.
 The baseline is constructed following Dinomaly \citep{guo2025dinomaly} and ViTAD \citep{zhang2023exploring}, which construct a baseline model with a DINO-pretrained ViT encoder and a learnable softmax attention-based ViT decoder.
 The effectiveness of the baseline has been proven in industrial scenarios.
-The results of the ablation experiments demonstrate that the proposed LRNB, GRD, and GSM modules all contribute to performance improvement, with their combinations further enhancing performance.
+The results of the ablation experiments demonstrate that the proposed LRNB, GF and GLM modules all contribute to performance improvement, with their combinations further enhancing performance.
 Compared to the baseline model, using any single module alone achieves better performance in terms of the key indicators I-AUC and P-AUC.
-Among them, GRD and GSM bring moderate improvements, while LRNB shows the most significant enhancement—it notably boosts image-level and pixel-level performances with respective large margins of 7.10/7.05/1.26 and 1.44/12.53/11.18/4.83.
+Among them, FFB (GF with GLM) brings moderate improvements, while LRNB shows the most significant enhancement—it notably boosts image-level and pixel-level performances with respective large margins of 5.1/6.9/5.7 and 2.3/13.9/9.9/3.6 on Real-IAD dataset and 1.1/0.7/1.6, and 1.1/8.4/6.9/1.9 on MvTec-AD dataset.
 These results demonstrate that the LRNB module serves as a core foundation in our method.
-Moreover, module combinations yield even better results than single modules.
-When LRNB is combined with either GRD or GSM, performance exceeds that of LRNB used alone.
-The combination of LRNB and GRD stands out particularly in optimizing I-AUC and P-AUC.
-The integration of all three modules (LRNB + GRD + GSM) delivers the best overall performance, achieving the highest image-level metrics \textbf{87.81/87.80/82.45} and top/top-2 ranked pixel-level performance \textbf{97.06}/\textbf{54.81/54.03}/87.06—confirming that their collaborative effect effectively enhances the model's overall performance.
+When replacing self-attention with sole GF, the overall improvements on two datasets are subtle, however the computational complexity is reduced from $O(N^2 \cdot d)$ to $O(N \log N \cdot d)$.
+Further combination with GLM yields even better results.
+The final integration of all three modules (LRNB + GF + GLM) delivers the best overall performance, achieving the highest image-level and pixel-level metrics on both datasets—confirming that their collaborative effect effectively enhances the model's overall performance.